-Your personal copy of Brampton’s Ride a Bike Discover Your City Cycling Map 2018 can be obtained by visiting Brampton City Hall, any recreation centre throughout Brampton, any Brampton Public Library branch, or contact Tourism Brampton at 905.874.3601.
-This map was updated in 2018 and is a hot commodity at every cycling event!
-The city plans to continue to update it and make it even better and more accurate.
+Your personal copy of Brampton’s Ride a Bike Discover Your City Cycling Map can be obtained by visiting Brampton City Hall, any recreation centre throughout Brampton, any Brampton Public Library branch, or contact Tourism Brampton at 905.874.3601.
+This map was updated in 2022 and is a hot commodity at every cycling event!
 Water-resistant paper makes it a great item to tuck into your cycling bag to plan your route!
 (There will be a limited number of maps available at our BikeWrx pop-up events.)

 As part of the Active Transportation Master Plan, City of Brampton has designated a 40km ‘B’ Loop, which is included in the 2018 map above.
 It features Etobicoke Creek Trail on the west edge; Mayfield Multiuse Path on the north edge; Heart Lake Conservation Area, Esker Lake Trail, Franceschini bridge and Chinguacousy Trail on the east edge; and Kennedy Valley Trail extension, Westcreek Blvd., Dixie Rd Multi Use Path on the south edge.
 Approximately 30km of this loop (excluding the north end through Heart Lake Conservation Area), are included in the Bike the Creek‘s B-Loop Ride.
 You can access the google map link and continue to ride it as long as the pavement markings last!